alfateam/orange-orm/README.md

 </details>

 <details><summary><strong>Logging</strong></summary>
-You enable logging by listening to the query event on the rdb object.
+<p>You enable logging by listening to the query event on the rdb object.
 During this event, both the SQL statement and any associated parameters are logged.
-The logged output reveals the sequence of SQL commands executed, offering developers a transparent view into database operations, which aids in debugging and ensures data integrity.
+The logged output reveals the sequence of SQL commands executed, offering developers a transparent view into database operations, which aids in debugging and ensures data integrity.</p>

 ```javascript
 import rdb from 'rdb';